-Peer Assistants (PA’s) work alongside members of the college advising staff during New Student Orientation (NSO) and Advising and Registration for Transfers (ART) to assist new students with their academic transition to the University of Houston.
+Peer Assistants (PA) work alongside members of the college advising staff during summer New Student Orientations (NSO).
 Because the position requires almost 30 hours a week in the summer, applicants wanting to take summer session coursework will need to have schedules approved by their college supervisor.
 Undergraduate and graduate students are encouraged to apply.
-This opportunity allows students to explore and develop interpersonal, professional and leadership skills that allow them to grow into exceptional student leaders.
+This opportunity will allow students to explore and develop interpersonal, professional and leadership skills that allow them to grow into exceptional student leaders.

-Characteristics Peer Assistant members should possess and demonstrate the following:
+Peer Assistants should possess and demonstrate the following:

 - Understanding and support of the goals and philosophies of the University of Houston.